TheShahnawaaz/ShahOJ/TUTORIAL/04-problem-statements.md

 # Writing Problem Statements

 A well-written problem statement is crucial for creating engaging and clear competitive programming problems.
-This guide covers best practices for writing effective problem statements in PocketOJ.
+This guide covers best practices for writing effective problem statements in ShahOJ.

 ## 📝 Statement Structure